Step 1. Application Gateway - Part 1

 The psychometric tests used have been selected to align predictive future performance, beliefs and values of candidates to the role requirements and organisational values.
-Your responses are reviewed by an external psychometric testing provider (Revelian) to generate a suitability score.
+Responses are reviewed by an external psychometric testing provider (Revelian) to generate a suitability score.
 This score is then used to rank male and female candidates (in separate streams) to determine who is selected to progress to the next step.

-Step 1 – Submit your application online
+Phase 1 – Submit your application online

 Note: FRNSW communicates to all candidates via the email address you provide in your application - please ensure that you monitor your inbox regularly.

-Step 2 – 1st online assessment
+Phase 2 – FIRST online assessment

 Cognitive ability: This test examines your verbal, numerical and abstract reasoning, and your ability to acquire, retain, organise and apply information.
-This test has a 20 minute time limit.
+This test has a 20-minute time limit.
 You can access an example cognitive ability test at http://www.revelian.com/example-questions-cognitive-ability/.

 Work safety assessment: This assessment will ask you to indicate your attitudes and opinions toward a variety of safety-related statements and situations.
 This assessment is not timed but should take approximately 15 minutes to complete.

-An equal number of male and female candidates with the highest suitability score will be invited to move forward to Step 3 – 2nd round of online assessment.
+Candidates with the highest suitability score will be invited to move forward to Phase 3 – SECOND online assessment.

-Set yourself up to succeed – follow the links below for tips to help you get the most out of psychometric tests.
+Note: follow the links below for tips to help you get the most out of psychometric tests.

-Step 3 – 2nd online assessment
+Phase 3 – SECOND online assessment

-- Emotional intelligence: This test measures the capacity to perceive, understand and manage emotions in yourself and when dealing with others.
+Emotional intelligence: This test measures the capacity to perceive, understand and manage emotions in yourself and when dealing with others.
 The test consists of multiple choice questions and, although not timed, takes approximately 40 minutes to complete.

-- Work reliability scale: This test will ask you to indicate your attitudes and opinions toward a variety of work-related statements and situations related to employee honesty and reliability.
+Work reliability scale: This test will ask you to indicate your attitudes and opinions toward a variety of work-related statements and situations related to employee honesty and reliability.
 The test, although not timed, takes approximately 10 minutes to complete.